-As crazy cat ladies — titles we bear with pride — we've been known to talk to our felines every now and then.
-(OK, so maybe it's a lot more often that that.)
+As crazy cat ladies — titles we bear with pride — we've been known to skip events so we can spend time with our precious pets instead.
 And according to a new survey, we're not the only ones.
 Cat owners, not surprisingly, are obsessed with their kitties, and they have some pretty over-the-top ways of expressing their love.

-In a survey commissioned by Mars Petcare U.S., Inc. (a corporation that owns several pet-food brands, as well as some veterinary chains), 1,000 cat owners revealed all the adorable ways they bond with their felines.
+Of course, this isn't the first time a survey has proved how much we adore our feline friends.
+Back in September, a survey commissioned by Mars Petcare U.S., Inc. (a corporation that owns several pet-food brands, as well as some veterinary chains) of 1,000 cat owners revealed all the adorable ways they bond with their felines.
 Almost half of all participants — a whopping 44 percent — admitted to having a framed photo of their kitties (they're basically like your kids, aren't they?).
 The average cat owner has 13 cat-related items in his or her home, including cat stuffed animals (43 percent) and calendars (38 percent).

 Cat owners also take full advantage of their smartphone cameras: 47 percent of cat moms and dads photograph their fur babies, with three being the average number of attempts needed to get the "purr-fect" shot.
 And when kitties aren't getting their model on, they're usually chatting with their owners: On average, cat owners spend three-and-a-half hours each week talking to their kitties.